Topological classification of time-asymmetry in unitary quantum processes: Introduction

+Requiring $U(t)$ to be doubly stochastic isn't sufficient for $\hat{s}_{s,f}(U(t))=0$, since there exist non-symmetric doubly-stochastic matrices with positive eigenvalues, which then have a real logarithm.
+Zero stochastic probability current is a strictly stronger condition than the reversibility of a Markov chain at some stationary distribution, implying time symmetry at any initial distribution.

-\begin{example} Another related, but less well known example comes from quantum processes.
+{\textbf{Classification of Amplitude Symmetry:}} Another related, but less well known example comes from quantum processes.
 Let $H$ be Hermitian and define $U(t)=e^{-itH}$.
 The \emph{quantum amplitude current} is defined to be $\hat{q}_{s,f}(U(t)):=U(t)_{fs}-U(t)_{sf}=0$.
-Then the following are equivalent: \begin{enumerate} \item $\hat{q}_{s,f}(U(t))=0$ for all $s$, $f$, and $t$. \item $H=H^T$. \item $[H,K]=0$, where $K$ is the anti-unitary operator defined by complex conjugation in the same basis as $H$. \end{enumerate}
+Then the following are equivalent: \begin{itemize} \item $\hat{q}_{s,f}(U(t))=0$ for all $s$, $f$, and $t$. \item $H=H^T$. \item $[H,K]=0$, where $K$ is the anti-unitary operator defined by complex conjugation in the same basis as $H$. \end{itemize}